grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-By this time, we may not yet have an idea on how to generalize the implementation, so let's add the third example:
+We already have two examples, so if we see a repeating pattern, we may try to generalize it.
+Let's assume, however, that we don't have an idea on how to generalize the implementation yet, so let's add a third example:

 ```csharp
 [Theory]